-Loss and loss adjustment expenses ("LAE") represent the largest expense item and include (1) claim payments made, (2) estimates for future claim payments and changes in those estimates for prior periods, and (3) costs associated with investigating, defending and adjusting claims, including legal fees.
+Loss and loss adjustment expenses ("LAE") represent the largest expense item and include (1) claim payments made, (2) estimates for future claim payments and changes in those estimates from prior periods, and (3) costs associated with investigating, defending and adjusting claims, including legal fees.

-$Amortization\ of\ deferred\ policy\ acquisition\ costs\ and\ underwriting\ and\ administrative\ expenses$
+Amortization of deferred policy acquisition costs and underwriting and general expenses

-Expenses incurred to underwrite risks are referred to as policy acquisition costs and underwriting and administrative expenses.
+Expenses incurred to underwrite risks are referred to as policy acquisition costs and underwriting and general expenses.
 Policy acquisition costs consist of commission expenses, premium taxes, and certain other underwriting expenses that vary with and are primarily related to the writing and acquisition of new and renewal business.
 These policy acquisition costs are deferred and amortized over the effective period of the related insurance policies.
-Underwriting and administrative expenses consist of salaries, rent, office supplies, depreciation, and all other operating expenses not otherwise classified separately, as well as payments to bureaus and assessments of statistical agencies for policy service and administration items such as rating manuals, rating plans, and experience data.
+Underwriting and general expenses consist of salaries, rent, office supplies, depreciation, and all other operating expenses not otherwise classified separately, as well as payments to bureaus and assessments of statistical agencies for policy service and administration items such as rating manuals, rating plans, and experience data.